Overactive Bladder vs. Urinary Incontinence: What’s the Difference

 OAB and UI are related, but different.
 OAB is a type of UI where the main problem is a strong urge to urinate, not always leaking.
 UI usually involves actual urine leakage.
 Both conditions are common, treatable, and can be managed with help from a urologist.

-Take the first step today and book an appointment—your bladder will thank you!
+Take the first step today and book an appointment with MedTree — your bladder will thank you!